Akil Gjakova

 Akil Gjakova (born 4 January 1996) is a Kosovar judoka.
-He is a gold medallist at the Mediterranean Games and the 2021 European Judo Championships.
+He has won gold medals at the 2018 Mediterranean Games and the 2021 European Judo Championships.

 Career

 He won the gold medal in the men's 73 kg event at the 2018 Mediterranean Games held in Tarragona, Spain.

 In 2021, he won the gold medal in the men's 73 kg event at the European Judo Championships held in Lisbon, Portugal.

 He represented Kosovo at the 2015 European Games in Baku, Azerbaijan and the 2019 European Games in Minsk, Belarus.